ecrax/tatsugiri/README.md

 - spacing between "b" and "c" cell is too large
     - "b" and "c" try to become as tall as the "a" cell
 - some images do not stretch to screen width on mobile
+- recipe sharing
+    - create new (shortened) url -> basically a url shortener